 Dr. Lim adds that using a scribe can help avoid errors, though not every practice can afford to employ one.
 “A few years ago we began adopting scribes and that helps get the information down a bit more pristinely,” she says.
 Dr. Lim says using a scribe lets the doctor-patient conversation unfold naturally, without the disruption of entering data into a computer.
 However Dr. Chiang urges doctors to implement scribes properly and to ensure appropriate training.
 He says documentation should still be reviewed by physicians, emphasizing that it shouldn’t be outsourced to scribes.

-Davis Eye Center’s Michele Lim, MD, finds it helpful to use a scribe, which she says can help optimize the doctor-patient interaction.
+Davis Eye Center’s Lily Koo Lin, MD, finds it helpful to use a scribe, which she says can help optimize the doctor-patient interaction.

 An EHR Wish-List